srh-gst/ML_term_paper/Paper/.ipynb_checkpoints/paper-checkpoint.md

 | N                    |                          3.61111 |
 | U                    |                          3.28139 |
 \begin{minipage}{1\textwidth}
-{\footnotesize \textit{Note:} The table shows the average number of on-the-job trainings per classification of the job in terms of skills.
+{\footnotesize \singlespacing \textit{Note:} The table shows the average number of on-the-job trainings per classification of the job in terms of skills.
 Category 1 represents skilled white-collar occupations, 2 represents semi-skilled white-collar occupations, 3 represents semi-skilled blue-collar occupations and 4 are elementary occupations.
-The categories A, N, U comprise respondents who have not worked more than 5 years, did not state any occupation or where the skill level is unknown, respectively.}
+The categories A, N, U comprise respondents who have not worked more than 5 years, did not state any occupation or where the skill level is unknown, respectively.\par}
 \end{minipage}